 - Skills — ranging from the ability to grow food to things like self-defense.

 A prepper is a person who gets ready and has a plan for everything.
+He or she is willing to survive, no matter what conditions life has put them in.

 Why should you prep?

 Even if you live in abundance, the world can turn upside down at any moment.
+Getting prepped is never something unnecessary or paranoid.
+Being the prepared one means you are able to:

 - Take care of your and your family’s future;